kaanutkuy/options_pricing_engine_cpp/README.md

 - timesteps: The timesteps to discretize the underlying's and option's lifetime as a grid

 #### Tree Structure

-- Leisen Reimer tree first makes sure that the timesteps of the option lifetime is **odd**, because an odd number of timesteps ensures that the final time step, which corresponds to the expiration of the option, is even, helping to maintain symmetry in the tree structure.
+1. Leisen Reimer tree first makes sure that the timesteps of the option lifetime is **odd**, because an odd number of timesteps ensures that the final time step, which corresponds to the expiration of the option, is even, helping to maintain symmetry in the tree structure.
--
+2. Calculates d1 & d2 (the moneyness of the option)
+3. Calculates up (pu) and down (pd) probabilities that the option can take for the next step of the grid, using the _Peizer-Pratt inversion_ cumulative distribution function.
+4. Calculates the magnitude of the up and down movements using the rate of the probabilities of these movements over each other.
+5. Calculates the possible values the underlying can take depending on the up & down moves
+6. Calculates the final payoffs of the option at the end of its life.
+7. Calculates the payoffs of the previous steps by stepping back through the tree grid from the final payoffs, and finds the initial value of the payoff
+8. Calculates the delta & gamma Greeks using finite difference ratios from the up & down option and underlying prices of the next steps in the binomial tree

+## Current Limitations of the Library & Possible Future Additions